DSanchez195/DSanchez195/README.md

 🐒 About

-I am a small programmer who likes to make bots on discord, I have been programming for a short time approximately 3 months, I am currently a staff at [PandaCommunity](https://discord.gg/fTvYyyGeKy), I specialize in the JavaScript language
+I am a small programmer who likes to make bots on discord, I have been programming for a short time approximately 3 months, I specialize in the Python language

 🙍‍♂️ Contact Me

-- Discord: DSanchez#7076
+- Discord: dsanchez_19

 [![DSanchez195 Github Stats](https://github-readme-stats.vercel.app/api?username=DSanchez195)](https://github.com/anuraghazra/github-readme-status)